hyperledger/cello/docs/setup_master.md

 In MacOS, Docker cannot mount local path from host by default.
 Hence for mongo container data volume, users need to:

-* Make sure the `/opt/cello` path exists locally, and it is writable for the current user account. `make setup-master` should handle this already.
+* Make sure the `/opt/cello` path exists locally, and it is writable for the current user account.
+Simply just run `make setup-master`.
-* Add the path to sharing list in the preference of [Docker for MacOS](https://docs.docker.com/docker-for-mac/install/), to make it mountable by container.
+* Add the path to `File Sharing` list in the preference of [Docker for MacOS](https://docs.docker.com/docker-for-mac/install/), to make it mountable by container.

 ## Cello Baseimage
 ![BaseImage](imgs/cello_baseimage.png)